Kulai District: History

 The earliest settlement in Kulai is located at Sayong River, now at Bandar Tenggara, which have existed since the Srivijayan era.
-The Orang Asli settlement at the upstream of Sayong River was the hometown to the Malays and Singaporean folklore heroes Badang.
-Badang was the Hulubalang during the reign of Raja Sri Rana Wikrama of the Kingdom of Singapura, a Srivijayan city kingdom prior to the establishment of Sultanate of Malacca.
-This suggest that the settlement in Sungai Sayong should had been established no later than 12th century.
+The Orang Asli settlement at the upstream of Sayong River was the hometown to the Malay Singaporean folklore hero Badang.
+Badang was the Hulubalang during the reign of Sri Rana Wikrama of the Kingdom of Singapura, a city kingdom prior to the establishment of Sultanate of Malacca.
+This suggest that the settlement in Sungai Sayong should have been established no later than the 12th century.

 In 1548, after the demise of last Sultan of Melaka in exile, Mahmud Shah, his prince Alauddin Shah moved his capital from Kampar, Sumatra to Sayong and established the new Kota Sayong Pinang.
-Kota Sayong was the first capital of Sultanate of Johor on the mainland peninsular.
+Kota Sayong was the first capital of Sultanate of Johor on the peninsular mainland.
 The Sultan later moved the capital city to Kota Batu at the mouth of Johor River.